 - You deserve it

 You have worked really hard through the week, and an afternoon nap of whatever length in the weekend is something you have earned for yourself.
 So take a break from the world and cuddle up for a nap sleep with someone you love for weekend naps.

 - An hour of rest

 The weekend naps should be an hour-long rest.
-If it is possible for you to nap on weekdays too (you come back home for lunch or you work from home), then limit your snoozes to twenty minutes.
+If it is possible for you to take an afternoon nap on weekdays too (you come back home for lunch or you work from home), then limit your nap sleep to twenty minutes.
 This afternoon nap is not just for professional athletes and NBA players but also for common people.
 Additionally, the afternoon nap length should be not just a quick nap in minutes but in hours for a healthy nap time.

 - The schedule

 Just like how it is important to maintain your nighttime sleep schedule, the same applies to weekend naps in the afternoon as well.
 Pick a healthy nap time that suits you best.
 Experts like David Samson says a sleep anthropologist at the University of Toronto suggest 2 to 3 or 3 to 4 in the afternoon as an ideal nap sleep time.
-However, after 4 is not a good idea because one, it makes you feel groggy, and two, since it is too close to bedtime, your nighttime sleep quality is bound to suffer.
+However, after 4 is not a good time for nap sleep because one, it makes you feel groggy, and two, since it is too close to bedtime, your nighttime sleep quality is bound to suffer.

 - Create the space

-When is napping a bad idea?
+When is Napping a Bad Idea?